gabrielscaranello/zorin-setup/install-guide.md

 - An bootable device with Arch Linux

 ### First step (archinstall)
-- After iso boot run `archinstall` to execure installation
+- After iso boot run `archinstall` to execute installation
 - Follow all steps and select your options (I recommend doing the minimal installation and not adding a user in this step)
 - Finally, select the `install` option
 - Wait installation and reboot after then